raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, very rare*

-This painted brass bottle weighs 1 pound.
+This painted brass bottle weighs 0.5kg.
 When you use an action to remove the stopper, a cloud of thick smoke flows out of the bottle.
-At the end of your turn, the smoke disappears with a flash of harmless fire, and an efreeti appears in an unoccupied space within 30 feet of you.
+At the end of your turn, the smoke disappears with a flash of harmless fire, and an efreeti appears in an unoccupied space within 9.0m of you.

 The first time the bottle is opened, the GM rolls to determine what happens.